Mehver/iController/README.md

 ### 2.1 Download

-Download from the [Release](https://github.com/Mehver/iController/releases) page.
+Download portable zip package from the [Release](https://github.com/Mehver/iController/releases) page.

-For `Windows`, currently only portable zip package is provided, unzip and run `run.bat` to start, no dependencies required.
+For `Windows`, unzip and run `run.bat` to start, no dependencies required.

-For `macOS`, you can run `iController` to start, also no dependencies required. **Note: Due to permission issues, the directly downloaded iController cannot be trusted by the system, the only solution at present is to open the switch of `Settings > Privacy & Security > Developer Tools > Terminal`.**
+For `macOS`, unzip and run `iController` to start, also no dependencies required. **Note: Due to permission issues, the directly downloaded iController cannot be trusted by the system, the only solution at present is to open the switch of `Settings > Privacy & Security > Developer Tools > Terminal`.**